Fast View Synthesis of Casual Videos with Soup-of-Planes: Method

 \topic{View-dependent plane textures.} A 2D plane texture stores $S\times S$ appearance $\C_i$ and transparency maps $\a_i$ of the corresponding 3D plane $\P_i$.
 We utilize spherical harmonic (SH) coefficients for appearance maps to facilitate view dependency~\cite{Ramamoorthi2001,wizadwongsa2021nex,3dgaussian}.
-The view-specific color is obtained by $\C^{\v} = \sum_{\ell=0}^{\ell^\C_{\max}}\C^\ell H^\ell(\v),$ where $H^\ell$ are the SH basis functions.
-Moreover, a flat plane with a view-dependent appearance map may still be insufficient to represent a bumpy surface (Fig.~\ref{fig:view-dependent-texture}a).
-The different viewing rays, $\v$, looking at the same 3D point may hit the plane in different locations, which can cause blurriness.
-To address this issue, we introduce a \textit{view-dependent displacement map} $\Delta_i$ for each plane $\P_i$, encoded by SH coefficients.
-As shown in Fig.~\ref{fig:view-dependent-texture}b, given a ray $\v$, we obtain the view-specific displacement, $\Delta^{\v}= \sum_{\ell=0}^{\ell^\Delta_{\max}}\Delta^\ell H^\ell(\v)$, to shift the color $\C^{\v}$ into $\C^{\v,\Delta^{\v}}$:
+The view-specific color is computed as $\C^{\v} = \sum_{\ell=0}^{\ell^\C_{\max}}\C^\ell H^\ell(\v),$ where $H^\ell$ represents the SH basis functions.
+Nonetheless, a flat plane with a view-dependent appearance map may still inadequately represent a bumpy surface (Fig.~\ref{fig:view-dependent-texture}a).
+The different viewing rays looking at the same 3D point may hit the plane in different locations, which can cause blurriness.
+With only view-dependent colors, the view-independent transparency $\a$ still cannot represent the geometry of the actual bumpy surface well.
+However, simply enabling a view-dependent transparency could introduce instability to the scene optimization.
+To mitigate this issue, we introduce a \textit{view-dependent displacement} $\displace_i$ for each plane $\P_i$, encoded by SH coefficients.
+This displacement map enables the adjustment of RGBA values from their original locations to specific locations based on the queried view directions.
+As in Fig.~\ref{fig:view-dependent-texture}b, given a ray $\v$, we obtain the view-specific displacement, $\displace^{\v}= \sum_{\ell=0}^{\ell^\displace_{\max}}\displace^\ell H^\ell(\v)$, to shift the color $\C^{\v}$ into $\C^{\v,\displace^{\v}}$:

 where $(u, v)$ denotes the pixel on a plane that ray $\v$ hits.
-We also apply the displacement to the transparency map $\a$ along with color $\C^{\v}$, allowing a plane to better approximate the complex non-planar surface geometry.
+We also apply the displacement to the transparency map $\a$ along with color $\C^{\v}$, allowing a plane to better approximate complex non-planar surface geometries.